motomechatronics/amr_pallet_trucks/README.md

 </p>

 <h4 align="center">
-Figure 3.8: result pressing the disengagement and the go home buttons.
+Figure 3.8: result of pressing the disengagement and the go home buttons.
 </h4>

 [go to top](#amr_pallet_trucks-project)